Core Concepts

 Incomplete

-Meaning: Missing one or more CRA requirements — no SBOM, missing required documents, or key fields not filled.
+Meaning: Missing one or more CRA requirements, for example no SBOM, missing required documents, or key fields not filled.

 Action: Upload SBOM and required documents.